tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 #### Distinguishing readings

 If a word has many readings,
-or if you want to avoid failing a card due to a common reading mistake you tend to make, TSCs let you use furigana on top to pinpoint the correct one.
+there are two words that are written with the same kanji but pronounced differently, or if you want to avoid failing a card due to a common reading mistake you tend to make, TSCs let you use furigana on top to pinpoint the correct one.